AdaptiveCpp/AdaptiveCpp/doc/installing.md

 ## Operating system support

 Operating system support currently strongly focuses on Linux.
-On Mac, only the CPU backend is expected to work.
+On Mac, the CPU backend and the experimental [Metal backend](install-metal.md) are supported.
 For the generic JIT compilation flow, we recommend [linking AdaptiveCpp into LLVM using a 2-stage build](#building-an-llvm-toolchain-with-adaptivecpp-linked-in-experimental-but-also-for-windows).
 Windows support with CPU and CUDA backends is expected to work when [linking AdaptiveCpp into LLVM](#building-an-llvm-toolchain-with-adaptivecpp-linked-in-experimental-but-also-for-windows).
 For Windows, you may also [download](https://nightly.link/AdaptiveCpp/AdaptiveCpp/workflows/windows-acppllvm/develop/AdaptiveCpp-LLVM20-Win.zip) nightly binaries for AdaptiveCpp from the `develop` branch.